patdie421/merlin-timeii-prodos-driver/README.md

 # What's that?
-This is a PRODOS driver for the AE Time II Clock card.
+This is a PRODOS driver for the AE Time II Clock card written with Merlin assembler.
 This card was build for Apple II/II+ computers with DOS 3.3 and has been replaced in the AE catalog by more efficient clock cards usable with PRODOS (like the TIMEMASTER II H.O. or clocks integrated in other cards like Serial Pro, Z-RAM ultra, ...).
 So there was no official PRODOS support for this card.
 Because I never found a driver I decided to develop it myself.